 Coincidentally, I have had this longing to write about my own culture after realising its slow demise and how much I have taken it for granted.
 Thankfully, I found an online community, Igorotage, which interestingly caters to topics about my tribal roots.
 Perfect!
-I signed-up.
+I signed up.
 My tagline: “I am passionate about keeping the Igorot culture alive”.

 To blog: When I started writing for Igorotage, my ‘creative juices’ kicked off!
 It paved the way for me to take courage, reach out to more readers and learn the intricacies of blogging.
 This site, Opinions Matter, came to life.

 The more I blogged, the more I wanted to write about anything and share my opinions from my heart’s point of view.
-Not only have I discovered that blogging is an avenue to discover the eccentricities and convictions of other people but it has likewise widen my writing horizon.
+Not only have I discovered that blogging is an avenue to discover the eccentricities and convictions of other people but it has likewise widened my writing horizon.

 To blog more: My determination to share my culture in writing has not waned, therefore, a separate site, www.benguetsite.wordpress.com has been created to highlight that goal.